richardjhong/day-planner/README.md

   </div>
 </div>
 ```
-From there, a loop is used to create 23 more time rows with divs in their respective parents' containers.
-Line 34 in particular uses the jQuery before method to prepend to a clone of the slotContainer made for the 00th hour slot.
-An if statement checks to see if there is/are any event(s) corresponding to respective time hours or resets the value to an empty string to not accidentally copy a previous time slot's events to a "free" time slot later on.

 Next, each slotContainer checks each time slot and compares against the current time; if it's prior to the current time, then a grey background is used for the textContainer.
 If it's the current time hour, then the background is red, and finally future time slots are color coded as green.